-We set off in the early hours of the morning (6am) so that we could be pitching up our tent at Ullswater, Lake District by lunchtime.
+We set off in the early hours of the morning (6am) so that we could pitch up our tent at Ullswater in the Lake District by lunchtime.

 £20 later, we were investigating the best spot for camping.
 After all, we hadn’t come all that way to not have a view of the lake when we awoke the next morning.

-Next, we found a traditional country pub on the way back to the campsite, where we feasted on thick, succulent sausages; cold English beer and played some pool together.
+We stumbled across a traditional country pub called the Pooley Bridge Inn where we feasted on thick succulent sausages and cold English beer.
+We also played some pool together here.

 Day 2 – Lake District to Edinburgh

-Luckily we had thought ahead and realised that our camping skills may leave a lot to be desired.
-So our night in Edinburgh was to be in a comfy double bed in someone’s warm home as part of an Airbnb offer.
+Luckily we had thought ahead and realised our camping skills probably left a lot to be desired.
+So our one night in Edinburgh was at a locally-run bed and breakfast.

-So, we left the car at the house and hopped on a tram (conveniently located behind the house we were staying in) and found ourselves within Edinburgh City Centre in about half an hour.
+We left the car at the B&B and hopped on a tram, which was conveniently located behind the B&B. We found ourselves in Edinburgh’s city centre within about 30 minutes.

-First stop on our list of must-see spots was Edinburgh Castle.
-With views across the city and plenty to learn about here, we enjoyed taking a relaxed pace walk around the Castle with a free tour guide.
+The first stop on our list of must-see highlights was Edinburgh Castle.
+With views across the city and plenty to learn about here, we enjoyed taking a relaxed wander around the castle with a tour guide.

-Once we had seen all that there was to see here, we walked back into the City Centre ready to find Arthur’s Seat.
-Our time in Edinburgh was mainly seen on foot but I do have to confess that it is a little bit of a trek to Arthur’s Seat from town, taking you about an hour to walk it.
+Our time in Edinburgh was mostly seen on foot but I have to confess that it’s quite a trek to Holyrood Park from the centre of Edinburgh.
+It took us about an hour to walk it.

-Once our feet started to ache from all of the walking, we decided to call it a night – we had to be up super early again the next day to head to Loch Lomond, Glenfinnan and Loch Ness.
+Once our feet started to ache from all of the walking we’d done, we decided to call it a night.
+We had to be up early again the next day to head to Loch Lomond, Glenfinnan and Loch Ness.

 Day 3 – Edinburgh to Fort Augustus (Via Loch Lomond, Glencoe and Glenfinnan)